-in the year two thousand and

-DAY MONTH

-Common Seal of the Municipality was pursuant to that resolution, hereunto affixed in the presence of
+APPROVED by resolution of the Council of the City of Wanneroo at the meeting of the Council held on the . day of in the year two thousand and The Common Seal of the Municipality was, pursuant to that resolution, hereunto affixed in the presence of: Cr.
+Tracey Roberts Mayor Common Seal Daniel Simms Chief Executive Officer Recommended / Submitted for Approval Delegated under s16 of the Planning and Development Act 2005 (W.A.)
+Approval Granted MM Minister for Planning

-common cour or the mannapanty was, paroualit to that recolution, hereafte affixed in the precentee of

-Cr.
-Tracey Roberts Mayor Common Seal

-Daniel Simms Chief Executive Officer

-Rec commended / Submitted for Approval

-egated under s16 of the Planning and D

-Approval Granted

-Approval Granted

-Approval Granted

-Minister for Planning

-Minister for Planning

-Minister for Planning